 This paper explains the need for balancing performance marketing and brand building.
 This is how and why sustainable brands grow.
 Balancing the long and short-term is even more critical during these times, where budgets are under pressure and immediate focus skews towards the short-term.
 It is extremely important to protect brand equity as history has demonstrated strong brands weather financial turbulence better than other brands.

-Using a Total Marketing ROI framework for measurement, prediction and optimisation, marketers demonstrate an ability to integrate sales and brand goals, ultimately being more successful allocating their budget to enable growth.
+Using a Marketing ROI framework for measurement, prediction and optimisation, marketers demonstrate an ability to integrate sales and brand goals, ultimately being more successful allocating their budget to enable growth.